 We all have a unique “best weight” which is like our personal best that can’t be measured on a chart or by a number you want to be.
 Just like you can’t change your shoe size, you can’t change your genetic set point to be a certain body size or shape.
-You likely won’t like this but would you be willing to work towards accepting this?
+If you’ve been dieting a long time you likely won’t like this but would you be willing to work towards accepting this?

 9. Exercise – feel the difference